Ryan N. Dennis

-Ryan N. Dennis is an American curator and writer who currently serves as Senior Curator and Director of Public Initiatives at the Contemporary Art Museum Houston (CAMH).
+Ryan N. Dennis is an American curator and writer who currently serves as Co-Director and Chief Curator at the Contemporary Art Museum Houston (CAMH).
 She was appointed in June 2023 after serving as Chief Curator and Artistic Director at the Mississippi Museum of Art's Center for Art and Public Exchange (CAPE).
 She previously served as Curator and Programs Director (2017-2020) and Public Art Director and Curator (2012-2017) at Project Row Houses in Houston, Texas.
 Dennis focuses on African American contemporary art with an emphasis on site-specific projects and community engagement.

 Early life and education

 Ryan N. Dennis was born in Houston, Texas.
 In 2007, she received a Bachelor of Arts degree from the University of Houston where she was in the African American studies program and the art history program.
 She received a M.A. degree in arts and cultural management from the Pratt Institute in New York City in 2011.
 Dennis interned in the curatorial department of the Menil Collection in Houston, where she would later work professionally.